-Sabine Regional Flood Plan Stakeholder Survey Revised Flood risk screening tools Models, including hydrology, hydraulics or any available screening level models None of the above
+Sabine Regional Flood Plan S Stakeholder Survey Revised ☐ Flood risk screening tools Models, including hydrology, hydraulic s or any available screening level models None of the above

 36. 30.
-What additional relevant planning documents or information does your jurisdiction have?
-Check all that apply and utilize the Upload Data engagement tool on the homepage to provide any supporting data and documentation.
+What additional relevant plann ing documents or information does

+your jurisdiction have?
+3

+Check all that apply and utilize the Upload Data engagement to documentation. ool on the homepage to provide any supporting data and

-Elood disaster reports
+☐ Flood disaster reports

 Coastal resiliency master plans

-Transportation plans
+☐ Transportation plans

-Substantial Damage Estimation (SDE) forms
+☐ Substantial Damage Estimation (SDE) for orms

-Emergency Action Plans (flood-related portions)
+☐ Emergency Action Plans (flood-related portions)

-Other information relevant to the RFPG
+Other information relevant to the RFPG j

-None of the above
+☐ None of the above

 Other (please specify)

 37. 31.
-Are there priority areas in your community with no inundation maps or detailed studies that could benefit from a flood study?
-If yes, please describe the reason for the need.
+Are there priority areas in your maps or detailed studies that could please describe the reason for the d benefit from a flood study?
+If yes,

+☐ No - No areas in need of study

+Yes - Limited or no inundation maps

+Yes - Outdated maps in need of update ed study

+Yes - Need maps to identify flooding for streets. or urban areas, low lying areas, and/or

+Yes - Other (please specify)

+38. 32.
+Is there funding in your comme studies? unity for the necessary flood

+☐ No funding identified

+Local funding identified/secured

+Partial funding identified

+Partial funding secured

+Full funding identified

+Full funding secured

+Other (please specify)